MasoniteFramework/docs/creating-packages.md

 Masonite, being a Python framework, can obviously utilize all Python packages that aren’t designed for a specific framework.
 For example, Masonite can obviously use a library like requests but can’t use Django Rest Framework.

 Similarly to how Django Rest Framework was built for Django, you can also build packages specific to Masonite.
+Although you can just as simply build packages for both, as long as you add some sort of Service Provider to your package that can integrate your library into Masonite.

 ### About Packages

 There are several key functions that Masonite uses in order to create applications.
 These include primarily: routes, controllers, views, and craft commands.
-Creating a package is simple and conveniently Masonite comes with several helper functions in order to create all of these.
-The developer using your package just needs to run `craft publish your-package-name` and your package can scaffold out their application for them.
+Creating a package is simple.
+Conveniently Masonite comes with several helper functions in order to create all of these.

+You can easily create a command like `craft mypackage:install` and can scaffold out and install controllers, routes, etc into a Masonite project.

-You do not have to use this functionality and instead have the developer copy and paste things that they need but having great setup process is a great way to promote developer happiness.
+You do not have to use this functionality and instead have the developer copy and paste things that they need to from your documentation but having a great setup process is a great way to promote developer happiness which is what Masonite is all about.

 ### Creating a Package

 Like other parts of Masonite, in order to make a package, we can use a craft command.
-The `craft package` command will scaffold out a simple Masonite package and is fully able to be uploaded directly to PyPi.
+The `craft package` command will scaffold out a simple PyPi package and is fully able to be uploaded directly to PyPi.

 This should be done in a separate folder outside of your project.